3 Important Things to Check For When Doing Calligraphy

 Little things like spacing and angles donโ€™t seem that important when youโ€™re working on a word or two, but when it comes to bigger lettering compositions, these things have a big effect.

-Making sure letter spacing, angles, and sizes are consistent is what can take your lettering from โ€œmehโ€ to โ€œyay!โ€
+Making sure letter spacing, angles, and sizes are consistent is what takes your lettering from โ€œmehโ€ to โ€œyay!โ€

 Keep these tips in mind the next time youโ€™re doing brush calligraphy and remember, building muscle memory from regular practice will make it easier to write consistently.